June 2-13, 2020 — 12-Day “In the Footsteps of Radical Church Leaders” Tour of Germany and Switzerland plus Oberammergau Passion Play (see video)

 Recent Past Tours

-September 24 – October 6, 2018 — 13-Day “Walk in the Footsteps of Paul” Tour including Greece, a 3-Night Greek Isles Cruise plus a 3 Day Visit to Rome
+September 24 – October 6, 2018 — 13-Day “In the Footsteps of Paul” Tour including Greece, a 3-Night Greek Isles Cruise plus a 3 Day Visit to Rome

 DAY 1 – MONDAY, SEPT 24: DEPART U.S.A.

 Embark upon your journey with an overnight flight to Athens.
 Prepare yourself for a life-changing experience and get some rest on the flight.
 Tomorrow you will be walking where the apostle Paul walked!

 DAY 2 – TUESDAY, SEPT 25: ATHENS, THESSALONIKI